RileyHunter/best-worst-website/README.md

 Then, create a new branch:
 `git checkout -b <YOUR_BRANCH_NAME_HERE>`

+Sync it to the remote repo:
+`git push --set-upstream origin <YOUR_BRANCH_NAME_HERE>`

-Make your changes, and frequently along the way (or at least at the end), commit your changes `git add .`
+Make your changes, and frequently along the way (or at least at the end), commit your changes and sync:
+`git add .`
 `git commit -m "<YOUR_COMMIT_MESSAGE_HERE>"`
+`git push`

+Once you're all ready to go make sure you've done the above step, then start a pull request into `main` by going to [GitHub's branches page for the repo](https://github.com/RileyHunter/best-worst-website/branches), locating your branch by name, clicking "New pull request", then filling out and submitting the form.